We help you optimize your page for relevance to a given topic or keyword by using algorithms and data science to assist you.

 We give you recommendations on where your scores should be.
 We clearly point out terms you may have missed entirely and terms that need improvement and how to achieve that.

 We currently support English.
-We are actively working on supporting many other languages and will be releasing support for German and other user requested languages shortly.
+We are actively working on supporting other user requested languages.

 If there is a particular language of interest to you, please send us an email at firstname.lastname@example.org.